 Can I study ACCA or CIMA online?

-Yes, you can take comfort in knowing that both qualifications can be studied via online accounting courses, which means that you can now advance your career flexibly at the time and location that suits you, so you don’t have to worry about interrupting your personal commitments.
+Yes, you can take comfort in knowing that both qualifications can be studied via online professional qualifications courses, which means that you can now advance your career flexibly at the time and location that suits you, so you don’t have to worry about interrupting your personal commitments.